QuantEcon/kobe_comp_econ_2023/notebooks_source/jax_intro.md

 From JAX's documentation:

-*When walking about the countryside of Italy, the people will not hesitate to tell you that JAX has “una anima di pura programmazione funzionale”.*
+*When walking about the countryside of Italy, the people will not hesitate to tell you that JAX has "una anima di pura programmazione funzionale".*

 +++